-David’s roots stem from an era in the mid 70’s to early 80’s, when closed caption (CC) television was not yet in existence.
+David’s roots stem from an era in the late 70’s to early 80’s, when closed caption (CC) television was not yet in existence.
 With the tool of a hearing aid, it was at an early age he learned to lipread people from all walks of life and the many characters portrayed on TV.
-CC wasn’t introduced until his teen years.
+Close captioning wasn’t available until his teen years.
 By pairing the cochlear implant while viewing a HD television has worked to his advantage and allows him to simultaneously hear and lip-read via the TV while reading the closed caption.
 This combination has proved invaluable, fostering an elite level of lip-reading skills to flourish.
 He is that rare breed of deaf individual who has lived the entire spectrum of what is associated with a hearing loss.
 Born with normal hearing until the age of three.
 Hard of hearing until his late teens.
-Profoundly deaf through his 20’s and for the past 14 years successfully facilitates using a cochlear implant.
-Forty years of lipreading experience has enabled him to acquire the level of skills to offer professional lipreading translation & video transcription services.
+Profoundly deaf through his 20’s and for the past 17 years successfully facilitates using a cochlear implant.
+Forty plus years of lipreading experience has enabled him to acquire the level of skills to offer professional lipreading translation & video transcription services.

 When considering live translation and/or video transcription, there are several critical factors to consider.
 In order to maximize results, SELTranslator employs a variety of ingenious, strategic and technical methods using high definition screens and professional video analysis software’s looping, zooming, tempo control, exporting and editing capabilities.
 Key factors include, the subject of the dialogue, vismes, facial expressions, body language, emotion/energy, facial hair, dialects, distance, angles, surrounding environments, video quality and all pertinent background information regarding the subject contributes to the extent of information that can be translated or transcribed.